 “Time heals a little; by now papers have all been signed and everything on my end is officially over.
 So, I just started to figure out my new, nonpregnant normal.”

 The storm might’ve passed, but the time to rebuild is now.
-For nearly a year, your life has revolved around keeping yourself and your child healthy.
+For nearly a year, your life has probably revolved around keeping yourself and your child healthy.
 You made hard decisions every day.
 You lived and breathed for your child.
 Now, you have to relearn to live and breathe for yourself again.

 Understand your new normal.
 Odds are, you’re probably living in a bit of a haze post-placement.
 You are still experiencing post-pregnancy symptoms, but there is no baby around to justify them.
 There is no denying the grieving period that will take place during the first month post-placement.
 Never hesitate to ask for help.
 Is there anyone in your immediate circle that has any idea what you are going through?
 Probably not.
 Are there other birth mothers out there that do?
 Absolutely.
 If confiding in your loved ones turns out to be insufficient for your needs, do something else.
 Find your people—the people that have walked in your shoes and cried the tears you are crying.